aptech/docs/docs/CR-ed.rst

 Examples
 --------------

-If your GAUSS working directory is GAUSSHOME/examples, then you can open the example file ``ols.e`` in the alternate editor with this command:
+If your GAUSS working directory is GAUSSHOME/examples, then you can open the example file :file:`ols.e` in the alternate editor with this command:

 ::